 What is Cost Segregation?

 The risk I take is getting too technical.
 You don’t need to understand all the deep tax terms to use this strategy so I will avoid technical jargon as much as possible.

 The IRS says you can use cost segregation to separate the components of the building for faster depreciation.
-A typical building under cost segregation may have about half the value reclassified as 5-year property, 20-25% as 7-year property, and the remainder as either 27.5- or 39-year property.
+A typical building under cost segregation may have about half the value reclassified as 5-year and 7-year property (20-25% is a good estimate) and 15-year property (another 20-25% estimated), and the remainder as either 27.5- or 39-year property.